BlueMountainsAnalytics/bma_ont_biosec_2022/docs/ASS_M.md

 ### Identify your critter

 The quality of assemblies can be assessed using many different metrics such as the percentage of reads that map to the assembly, N50, L50 and others.
 Another way is to compare it to a closely related strain or isolate.
 But how do we find a closely related organisms?
-We don't even know what we jsut assembled?
+We don't even know what we just assembled?

-A quick and easy way is to compare it to known sequences, e.g. using the popular *Basic Local Alignment Search Tool BLAST*.
+A quick and easy way is to compare it to known sequences, e.g. using the popular *Basic Local Alignment Search Tool* (BLAST).

 First, print the miniasm.fasta sequences to the command-line using the *head* command